 They weren’t even the only ones who thought that way.
 There were a couple of comic book fans which were dead-sure that Justice League was an automatic candidate for a billion dollar box office just because it featured the most well-known DC characters.
 But the executives and all those fans, they forget one important thing: The general audience doesn’t care about those comic books.

 One is the structure of the studio.
 Warner Bros. follows traditionally a director driven approach, meaning they look for talents and then allow them to go creative with their own projects.
 That is very different to Disney/Pixar/Marvel Studios habit to focus on producer-driven projects.
 Walt Disney, John Lassiter, Kevin Feige, it has served the company very well because it turned the names of the studios into brands.
 They don’t need name recognition based on directors or actors because the audience trust the studio itself to deliver quality no matter what, and they have a pretty good idea what kind of movie they can expect based on the brand.
 Warner Bros. doesn’t have that.
-Usually this has the advantage that it can delve into whatever project strikes them fancy without worrying too much about audience expectations.
+This has the advantage that the people at the studio can delve into whatever project strikes them fancy without worrying too much about audience expectations.
 For an overreaching universe though, there was no way that this would work.

 The MCU is basically the principle of a TV series adjusted for the big screen.
 And every series needs a show runner, someone, who has a clear vision concerning the direction in which the story will go.
 That doesn’t mean that a series has to be planned out from start to finish, but you need a goal and some bullet points along the way.
-Most show-runners plan their series from season to season (though the best shows are usually those for which someone thought way further ahead), Marvel plans their movies from phase to phase with a pretty good idea what might be good options for the future.
+Most show-runners plan their series from season to season (though the best shows are usually more thought out than that), Marvel plans their movies from phase to phase with a pretty good idea what might be good options for the future.
 Honestly, I wouldn’t be surprised if they have scripts lying around even for properties they currently don’t own just in case the rights revert back for some reason.
 But Warner Bros. waited until after the box office disappointment of Batman vs. Superman to create an own division for the DC-based movies.
 At this point it was too late, because the DCEU had already written itself into a corner.